 Dental problems have been tied to preterm birth and low birthweight, but gum disease is something you can address.
 Why take the chance?
 Here's what you should know.

 When you’re pregnant, you see many doctors.
 Few people know that visiting the dentist can be essential, too.

-“Dangerous bacteria from a mother’s gum infection can travel via the bloodstream and infect her unborn baby, causing all sorts of problems and even resulting in the baby’s death,” explains Susan Maples, DDS, who has practiced dentistry in Holt, Mi., for nearly 30 years.
+“Dangerous bacteria from a mother’s gum infection can travel via the bloodstream and infect her unborn baby, causing all sorts of problems and even resulting in the baby’s death,” explains Susan Maples, DDS, who has practiced dentistry in Holt, Mich., for nearly 30 years.

-Many women worry about whether it’s safe to take local anesthetics for dental work while pregnant.
-Dentists usually use lidocaine, which does pass through the placenta, but is considered not to be toxic to the developing baby.
-Lidocaine is also frequently used to block pain during labor, when you get an “epidural” shot.
+Many women worry about whether it’s safe to take local anesthetics for dental work when they’re pregnant.
+Dentists usually use lidocaine, which does pass through your placenta, but it is considered non-toxic to the developing baby.
+Lidocaine is also frequently used to block pain during labor when you get an “epidural” shot.

 Janet O’Dell, RN